 The laws governing unfair competition and trade secrets can be quite complex, and as a business owner, it can be quite challenging to interpret these laws in a way that’s meaningful and applicable to your precise situation or circumstances.

-The lawyer with the law firm of Sandman Law Office work with business owners offering key legal advice and recommendations that will allow you to protect your business and its trade secrets, while simultaneously avoiding accusations of unfair competition.
+The team at Sandman Law works with business owners offering key legal advice and recommendations that will allow you to protect your business and its trade secrets, while simultaneously avoiding accusations of unfair competition.